mhavey/marklogic/uml2es/examples/declarativeCity/README.md

 ### Deploy Declarative Mapper

-Obtain the Declarative Mapper tool and deploy to the modules database from this example (xmi2es-examples-dmcity-modules).
+Obtain the Declarative Mapper tool and deploy to the modules database from this example: xmi2es-examples-dmcity-modules.
+(If you deploy it to a different modules database in the instance, following the instructions in the workspace to point to that modules DB.)

 ## Explore the Mapping
 In Query Console, import XMI2ESDeclarative.xml workspace.
 You won't want to miss this part; it's where the fun happens.
 In this workspace you will: